Potential partners - and what connects us to them

 Germany’s voice and role in a system of flexible multilateralism can only become effective if existing partnerships with the nations of the Asia-Pacific region are expanded and, in many cases, redefined.
-A broad spectrum of common themes can be addressed with countries in the democratic world (such as Japan and Australia).
+A broad range of common themes can be addressed with countries of the democratic cosmos.
 However, issue-based partnerships with other countries should also be added to this list in order to solve common problems – regardless of the political and social conditions within these countries.

-Peter Hefele is head of the “Asia and Pacific” section in the European and International Cooperation Division.
+Peter Hefele was head of the “Asia and Pacific” section in the European and International Cooperation Division.